-A credit score is a three-digit number that represents your credit risk.
+A credit score is a number that tells lenders how risky it may be for them to take you on as a borrower.
 A credit report evaluates your credit history, and the results of the data are calculated into a credit score.
-Lenders have minimum credit score requirements depending on the loan program you use.
+Lenders have minimum credit score requirements, depending on the loan program you use.

 Debt-to-income (DTI) ratio

-A measure of your monthly debt (including your new mortgage payment) divided by your monthly earnings before taxes.
-The Consumer Financial Protection Bureau (CFPB) recommends a DTI of 43% or less.
+A measure of the relationship of your monthly debt (including your new mortgage payment) to your monthly earnings before taxes.
+The Consumer Financial Protection Bureau (CFPB) recommends a DTI ratio of 43% or less.

-An upfront portion of a home’s sale price paid in cash to purchase a home.
+The upfront cash a buyer pays — as a percentage of the sales price — toward the purchase of a home.
 Some home loan programs don’t require a down payment.

 A savings account set up by your lender to collect and pay property taxes, homeowners insurance and mortgage insurance as they come due.

-A mortgage insured by the Federal Housing Administration (FHA) with more lenient borrowing guidelines.
-For example, you can have a credit score of 500 to 579 and a 10% down payment, or a score of 580 and up and put down as little as 3.5%.
-FHA loans come with two types of mandatory mortgage insurance: an upfront mortgage insurance premium (UFMIP) and an annual mortgage insurance premium (MIP).
+A mortgage insured by the Federal Housing Administration (FHA), which allows for more lenient borrowing guidelines than conventional loans.
+For example, you can have a credit score of 500 to 579 and a 10% down payment, or a score of at least 580 with as little as 3.5% down.
+However, FHA loans will require two types of mandatory mortgage insurance: an upfront mortgage insurance premium (UFMIP) and an annual mortgage insurance premium (MIP).

 A mortgage with an interest rate that stays the same for the life of the loan.